The Quick, Neat Guide to Layering Men’s Clothes

 Completing the Layers

 Now to add the warm, chunkier outer layer.
-We like the 5 Gauge Pullover Dark Denim; not only is it warm and snug, but it has some character and texture that really serves as a nice contrast for a subdued inner layer.
+We like the 5 Gauge Pullover in Dark Denim; not only is it warm and snug, but it has some character and texture that really serves as a nice contrast for a subdued inner layer.
 (And if you don’t want two layers of buttons under your collar, you can always go with a plain tee underneath.)

 The important point to remember is that your outer layer and inner layer should contrast in some way.
 (Some people actively clash their patterns and textures, but that can be a little advanced.
 Best to start slow.)
 A plain white OCBD under a textured piece like our 5 Gauge Pullover Dark Denim is a sure way to look sharp; try the Reversible Overshirt British Tan underneath and things might get a little messy.